Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 Notes:
  There are several punctuation changes in Thompson’s edition compared to our manuscript.
 Thompson also corrects a lot of Bodmer 47’s spelling errors.
 In addition, there is a grammatical change in line 379, he changes discordit in Bodmer 47 to discordis.

+Other Differences We Noticed Not Shown Above:

+The translation of 372: 'Therefore come to unite the hoped-for love to the mind' (Bodmer 47) is awkward compared to Thompson’s edition, which translates as 'therefore come unite the hoped-for love of the mind.'
+(There is a grammatical switch from animis in Bodmer 47 to animi in Thompson, the word goes from genitive to dative.)

+In line 363, Bodmer 47 has the word terrae, which means ‘of the Earth’.
+Thompson, however, has teres, which means ‘round’.
+The sentence still makes sense despite this switch.

+In 367, Bodmer 47 has the word tecta, which means ‘roof’.
+Thompson has vincla, which means ‘chains’.
+The sentence still makes sense despite this switch.

 ### Thompson's Apparatus Criticus